On this page:

 Storing Live Baitfish

 Live baitfish may not be stored or held in any waters where the use or possession of live fish as bait is prohibited during the entire fishing season.
-This includes waters restricted to the use of artificial lures only, waters restricted to fly fishing, and where there are other prohibitions on the use of live fish as bait.
+This includes waters restricted to the use of artificial lures only, waters restricted to fly fishing only, and where there are other prohibitions on the use of live fish as bait.
 To obtain a list of Maine waters where baitfish cannot be stored contact MDIFW's Augusta Office.

 Commercial Bait Dealer's License